Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 ### **Decentralized Application (DApp)**
 A decentralized application (DApp) is a computer application that runs on a distributed computing system such as a blockchain.
 Unlike traditional applications that run on centralized servers, DApps leverage the power of blockchain's peer-to-peer network to provide transparency, immutability, and resistance to censorship.
 The typical framework of a DApp includes 2 layers: the front-end or user interface, and the smart contracts running on the blockchain acting as the back-end logic.
 The front-end, developed using standard languages like HTML, CSS, and JavaScript, interacts with the blockchain through smart contracts.
 These smart contracts, written in languages like Solidity, define the rules and logic of the DApp, and are stored and executed on the blockchain, ensuring consistent and trustless operation.

+### **Decentralized finance (DeFi)**
+Decentralized finance (DeFi) uses blockchain smart contracts to eliminate third parties and centralized institutions like banks from financial transactions.
+This allows for a range of financial services, such as lending, borrowing, and trading, to be conducted transparently and efficiently without intermediaries.

 ### **Double Spending**
 Double spending is a potential flaw in a digital cash scheme in which a single digital token can be spent more than once.
 This is possible because a digital token consists of a digital file that can be duplicated or falsified.
 The Conflux network, like other blockchain networks, uses a consensus mechanism to prevent double spending.